Click here to view the timeline of G1 and G2 requirements.

 Neurobiology 220.
 Cellular Neurophysiology

-Bruce Bean, Wade Regehr, Gary Yellen, and Bernardo Sabatini
+Bruce Bean, Wade Regehr, Gary Yellen, Bernardo Sabatini, and Michael Do

 Fall term – Tuesday and Thursday 9 – 12, with weekly discussion session to be scheduled